-Here in the Lowcountry, we are all familiar with summer lightening storms and their frequency.
-Unfortunately, I have seen electrical surges from lightening wreak havoc on some very pricy items, the damage of which could have been prevented with the use of a surge protector.
+Here in the Lowcountry, we are all familiar with summer lightning storms and their frequency.
+Unfortunately, I have seen electrical surges from lightning wreak havoc on some very pricy items, the damage of which could have been prevented with the use of a surge protector.

 Before we get into surge protection, let's talk about what a surge is.

 Electrical surges, sometimes called “transient voltage," are voltage spikes that enter our electrical system.
 There is not one single issue that causes these voltage spikes.
 They can enter your home through lightning that strikes power lines, power companies performing maintenance on power lines, fallen tree limbs that cause downed power lines, or internal surges from within your home (like from a motor such as an AC unit starting--although internal surges are not typically the most damage-inflicting).

 Why do electrical surges damage appliances and electrical systems?

 Most of the items in our home run off electronics.
 These range from 5-32 volts.
 A surge can deliver anywhere from 170 volts, all the way into the thousands of volts.
 Our electronics simply are not engineered to withstand such power.